-The following summary of the material attributes and characteristics of the LP Agreement and the LP Units which will be issued under the LP Agreement.
-This summary is qualified in its entirety by reference to the provisions of the LP Agreement which contains a complete statement of those attributes and characteristics.
+The following is a summary only of certain of the material provisions of the LP Agreement and the LP Units which will be issued under the LP Agreement.
+This summary is qualified in its entirety by reference to the provisions of the LP Agreement, a copy of which can be obtained by contacting investors@equiton.com.

-All Limited Partners are entitled to the benefit of, are bound by and shall be provided with a copy of the LP Agreement.
+All Limited Partners are entitled to the benefit of and are bound by the LP Agreement.
 Set out below is a brief summary of some of the terms of the LP Agreement and attributes of the LP Units that are not described elsewhere in this Offering Memorandum.
-Investors should review the LP Agreement carefully for a full and complete description of such terms and attributes.
 For information regarding the General Partner, see "Management of the Partnership - The General Partner".